featurehub-io/featurehub-javascript-sdk/README.md

 There are 2 ways to request for feature updates via this SDK:

 - **FeatureHub polling client (GET request updates)**

   In this mode, you make a GET request, which you can choose to either do once, when specific things happen in your application, (such as navigation change) or on a regular basis (say every 5 minutes) and the changes will be passed into the FeatureHub repository for processing.
-This mode is recommended for browser type applications (React, Angular, Vue) and server applications (Node).
+This mode is recommended for browser type applications (React, Angular, Vue) and Mobile applications.
+The SDK defaults to this behaviour as of 1.2.0.

 - **SSE (Server Sent Events) realtime updates mechanism**